less/less-docs/content/usage/plugins.md

 ```
 So, the plugin gets the less object, which in v2 has more classes on it (making it easy to extend), a plugin manager which provides some hooks to add visitors, file managers and post processors.

-If your plugin supports lessc, there are a few more details and the signature looks like this
+If your plugin supports `lessc`, there are a few more details and the signature looks like this

 ```js
 {